zebengberg/bairy/README.md

-# pypeck
+# bairy

 > Display data from Raspberry Pi.

-Suppose you have a Raspberry Pi IoT-style devices on a local network that measures and records data. `pypeck` provides a framework to share the data across the local network.
-If you have many devices each gathering data, `pypeck` allows data to be shared with a single centralized hub which can combine and share the result.
+Suppose you have a Raspberry Pi IoT-style devices on a local network that measures and records data. `bairy` provides a framework to share the data across the local network.
+If you have many devices each gathering data, `bairy` allows data to be shared with a single centralized hub which can combine and share the result.

 ## Install